Penfield, New York: Geography

 Penfield is in eastern Monroe County and is bordered to the north by the town of Webster, to the south by the towns of Perinton and Pittsford, and to the west by the towns of Irondequoit and Brighton.
-The town of East Rochester is less than one mile south of the Penfield border.
+The coterminous village and town of East Rochester is less than one mile south of the Penfield border.
 To the east is the town of Walworth in Wayne County.

 According to the U.S. Census Bureau, the town of Penfield has a total area of 37.88 sqmi, of which 37.24 sqmi are land and 0.64 sqmi, or 1.68%, are water.
 Irondequoit Creek crosses the southwest corner of the town and then forms part of the town's western border, emptying into Irondequoit Bay, part of which occupies the northwest corner of the town.

 Nearly two million years ago, Penfield's topography was formed by melting glaciers.
 The same forces that created the Finger Lakes helped develop interesting terrain in and around Ellison Park.
 These glacial ice melt carvings left fertile lands which today are used in farming (and from the late 20th century to the present, housing developments).
 The soil is rich for farming certain types of apples, cherries, plums, peaches, and pears.

 Penfield includes a number of parks with a variety of terrain, water features, lodges and shelters, open spaces, and athletic facilities.